inverse-paradox/ip-test-payment-gateway/README.txt

 == Changelog ==

+= 1.1.1 =
+- Generate a transaction ID for each test payment processed

 = 1.1.0 =
 - Added support for WooCommerce Subscriptions advanced features.
 - Improved settings configuration and form field validation.